Aveek-Saha/blog/content/post/electron-svelte.md

     )

     // Open the DevTools only if app is in development
-    // If in production, dont show.
+    // If in production, don't show.
     if (isDev)
         win.webContents.openDevTools()
 }